Mimarll/question-3-answer/question-3-answer.md

    Create delivery orders, calculate costs, and generate PDF invoices for clients.

 9. FR9: Maintenance & Fuel Log
-   Record truck maintenance schedules and fuel costs with date, cost, and notes.
+   Record truck maintenance schedules and fuel costs with date, and cost.

 10. FR10: Notification System
     Send alerts to drivers and clients about upcoming schedules, updates, or delays.